 U.S. Tax Season Assistance For CU Boulder International Students and Scholars

 ISSS advisors are not tax experts.
 ISSS cannot give you any tax advice or help you with any tax issue.
-If you do not obtain an FNTR license and need tax assistance, you can consult a commercial tax preparer or use one of the few tax software programs available, such as:
+You can consult a commercial tax preparer or use one of the few tax software programs available, such as:

 If you want to seek advice from professional tax preparer, see handout Tax Preparation Specialists.